12 benefits in switching to Air Source Heat Pumps

 Safe

-As there is no need to burn any kind of fossil fuel, no naked flame, no need for an oil storage tank or cylinders of highly flammable gas to fuel your heating then you can see that the safety argument for installing an Air Source Heat Pump is very strong indeed.
-According to Energy Saving Trust, air source and ground source heat pumps are the safest form of heating available.
+As there is no need to burn any kind of fossil fuel, no naked flame, no need for an oil storage tank or cylinders of highly flammable gas to fuel your heating, you can see that the safety argument for installing an Air Source Heat Pump is very strong indeed.

 Hot Water

-Air source heat pumps work well with radiators and underfloor heating to heat your rooms but they can also be used to heat your all your domestic hot water requirements.
+Air source heat pumps work with radiators and underfloor heating to heat your rooms but the right sized cylinder will also ensure all your domestic hot water requirements are met.

 Low Temperatures